ottawavalleysage/ovsage-20190919/README.md

 ## Building your own container

-While Docker Hub provides lots of readt to use containers, they may not always meet our requirements.
+While Docker Hub provides lots of ready to use containers, they may not always meet our requirements.
 Maybe we just do not trust other people's builds, they don't have what we want, they are too big, etc. This is not a problem, as we can roll our own for pretty much anything we want.